 To protect patients from influenza transmission, both vaccinated and unvaccinated staff members should consistently practice hand and respiratory hygiene and stay at home if they are experiencing influenza-like illness until symptom resolution.

 Infected health care workers can pass the virus on to their patients before they even know they are sick.
-The most effective way to prevent the flu is by getting vaccinated and adopting additional preventative measures, such as proper hand hygiene and proper sneezing and coughing etiquette (more information is available at Influenza vaccination information for healthcare workers).
+The most effective way to prevent the flu is by getting vaccinated and adopting additional preventative measures, such as proper hand hygiene and proper sneezing and coughing etiquette (more information is available at Influenza vaccination information for healthcare workers.
 Immunisation helps health professionals reduce their risk of contracting influenza and spreading it to their patients.
 It also reduces the risk of you catching influenza at work and taking it home to your family.

 While we know that influenza vaccines do not provide complete protection against influenza (vaccine effectiveness ranges from 30-70% depending on the match with circulating strains and the immune response of the recipient), they remain the best way to prevent influenza and are an important control measure in conjunction with regular hand cleaning and respiratory hygiene.
-In addition, there is evidence that vaccination also reduces the severity of illness among people who are vaccinated but still get sick.

 No. It is impossible for the influenza vaccine (the flu shot) to cause ‘the flu’.
 The vaccines used in Australia contain only part of the influenza virus and cannot cause infection.
 Common reactions to the flu shot may include soreness, redness and swelling where the vaccine was given.
 Occasionally other symptoms can include fever, headache and aching muscles that may last one to two days.